DNS-Hackathon-2023/DNS-oops/README.md

 mechanism was used to configure the servers to react to zone updates.

-In this PoC, the serial number is used to determine *which* of the three servers to deploy.
+In this PoC, the serial number is used to determine *which* of the three servers to enable.
 Depending on the serial number, one specific will announce the services prefixes and the others will withdraw the prefixes.